matthias-mayr/behavior-tree-policy-learning/README.md

 - Matthias Mayr - development of the BT integration, domain randomization, BTMS strategy
 - Konstantinos Chatzilygeroudis: http://costashatz.github.io/ - development of original [Black-DROPS](https://github.com/resibots/blackdrops) code

 *Please note that we forked our own code and work on a different code basis right now.
-This repository is intended to make our results and ideas accessible for other people, but will not receive major updates.*
+This repository is intended to make our results and ideas accessible for other people, but will not receive major updates.*<br>
+The next generation is available here: https://github.com/matthias-mayr/SkiREIL

 ### Installation and Compilation